rapid7/insightconnect-plugins/google_bigquery/help.md

 # Description

-Uses the Google BigQuery plugin to run queries on google cloud platform
+Uses the Google BigQuery plugin to run queries on Google Cloud Platform.

 # Key Features